 SOURCING– How your essential oil is sourced makes a big difference in purity and effectiveness.
-Essential oils come from plants and where those plants are grown plays an important role in the essential oil.
+Essential oils come from plants.
+Where those plants are grown plays an important role in the essential oil.
 Check with the company on how their oils are sourced before purchasing for internal use.
 I have to brag on DoTERRA again because I love how they source their oils.
-The plants that are used to make DoTERRA oils come from their native environment and picked at peak harvest time making them more effective and potent.
+The plants that are used to make DoTERRA oils come from their native environment and picked at peak harvest time, making them more effective and potent.

 HOW TO USE ESSENTIAL OILS INTERNALLY

 Remember how I said it takes 45 lemons to make 15mL of lemon oil?
 Remember that potency when using your essential oils internally.
 1-2 drops is a serving.
 Here are the three ways to take essential oils internally:

-UNDER THE TOUNGE– The easiest way to take essential oils internally is by dropping one drop under the tongue.
-This is a fine method as long as you aren’t taking a “hot” oil that needs dilution.
+UNDER THE TONGUE– The easiest way to take essential oils internally is by placing one drop under the tongue.
+This is an excellent method as long as you aren’t taking a “hot” oil that needs dilution.
 Taste is the other reason why this method might not be ideal.
 Some essential oils have very strong, not so pleasant taste, but can benefit you greatly when taken internally.
 I prefer to capsule the oils I don’t like the taste of.